Arnklit/Waterways/README.md

 Tool can currently create a mesh along a Path node and you can control the subdivisions and it has a pretty simple water shader.

+* Note the repository has a copy of Zylann's terrain included at the moment as I'm using that for test scenes. https://github.com/Zylann/godot_heightmap_plugin